QiufangMa/Agent-architecture/draft-xxx-nmrg-agent-ndt-arch.md

 #### Network Digital Twin

+A Network Digital Twin provides an enhanced and optimized solution in the face of increasing network and business types, scale, and complexity.
+It simulates the behavior, performance, and characteristics of the acutal network, which could help in validation and testing scenarios, analyzing and predicting network behavior without affecting the real physical network.

+As depicted in {{Section 7 of ?I-D.irtf-nmrg-network-digital-twin-arch}}, the core functional components of an Network Digital Twin includes Data Repository, Service Mapping Models, and a Network Digital Twin Management component.
+The Network Digital Twin collects the real-time operational and instrumentation data from network through the appropriate real network-facing input interfaces, and it delivers NDT services through appropriate application-facing output interfaces, which is the interfaces to AI Agent(s) in {{arch}}.

 #### AI Agent(s)

+AI Agent(s) acts as the smart brain of the Autonomous Domain, which is responsible for conducting AI-based analysis and making decisions regarding network operations.
+It leverages the interference of LLM, the simulation of Network Digital Twin, and the contextual and domain-specific knowledge provided by Knowledge Base to accomplish specific network operation task.

 Agents could be scenario-oriented and classified according to the function they perform.
+It is also possible for multiple Agents to collaborate in some scenarios.
+Multi-Agents management is needed to handle the agent instance lifecycle (e.g., deployment, update, and retirement of AI Agent), Agent registration, Agent discovery, and so on.

 #### Knowledge Base

+The Knowledge Base serves as a crucial repository of information within the architecture.
+It enables the injection of expert knowledge and provides the necessary knowledge and memory that helps AI Agent(s) make more accurate and context-aware decisions.
+It also helps mitigate the hallucination problems that can arise in large-scale models, which enhances the accuracy of task execution.
+Additionally, the Knowledge Base plays a key role in providing the data needed for techniques like Retrieval-Augmented Generation (RAG), which further boosts the system's ability to generate reliable and relevant outputs.

 #### Data Collection

+Data Collection component is responsible for gathering data from the physical network through various different tools and methods (e.g., IPFIX {{?RFC7011}}, YANG-push
+  {{?RFC8639}},{{?RFC8641}}, BMP {{?RFC7854}}).
+It collects various types of network data including configuration data, operational data, network topology, routing data, logs, and trace on management plane, control plane, and forwarding plane as needed.
+The collected data is fed into the Network Digital Twin and AI Agent(s) to provide with up-to-date information about the current state of the physical network.

 #### Execution

+Once network decisions are made and confirmed, the Execution component performs specific actions to the physical network, e.g., modify specific configuration on network devices thourgh protocols like NETCONF {{?RFC6241}} and RESTCONF {{?RFC8040}}.
+It is the component that makes the planned control and management changes a reality in the real physical network.

 ### Physical Network

+This is the actual hardware and infrastructure that makes up the network, which includes a set of network devices and wiring.

 ## Architecture Requirements